old neon sign

 A couple of years ago I was browsing Texas

-Towns for my church youth choir because we were going to take a WORLD TOUR
+Towns for my church youth choir because we were going to take

-and so forth, and I came up on your site, and when I clicked
+on and so forth, and I came up on your site, and when I clicked

-on Winnie (not because of the world tour, but because itís my home town) I was delighted and surprised
+on Winnie (not because of the world tour, but because it’s my home

-to see the neon sign from Winnie Pharmacy on the Winnie page.
+Pharmacy on the Winnie page.
 You see, that was my Dad’s store,

 spend many years at the Pharmacy as a child growing up (the new

 one was built in 1965) and the neon sign was on the original store

 brought back great memories, and the sign is such a classic.
 Thanks

 for adding it to the Winnie page and for the memories it stirred!!!

 - Barry Barrios, Katy, Texas, A former Winnie, August 12, 2009

 Escapes, in its purpose to preserve historic, endangered and vanishing

-Texas, asks that anyone wishing to share their local history and vintage/historic photos, please contact
+Texas, asks that anyone wishing to share their local history, stories,

+landmarks and vintage/historic photos, please contact